 - a fat quarter for outer back – use either quilting fabric + batting, or something heavier (no batting)

-- batting: 2 pieces 11″ by 21″ to quilt the 2 outer pieces – skip batting for back if using fleece for the back!
+- batting: 2 pieces 11" by 21" to quilt the 2 outer pieces - skip batting for back if using fleece for the back!

 - sewing machine, pins/clips, iron, scissors, or rotary cutter plus cutting mat

-- STOCKING TEMPLATE: the second, large Christmas stocking pattern from my file (print just pattern pages 6-8) – scroll to the end of this tutorial for the link.
+- STOCKING TEMPLATE: the second, large Christmas stocking pattern from my file (print just pattern pages 6-8)

-how to make a Quilted christmas stocking – TUTORIAL
+How to make a Quilted Christmas stocking - TUTORIAL

 The tutorial is split into 3 parts: